AlphaEye420/DayZ-Modwork/DeerIsle_Assets/DI_Train_Event/readme.md

   * _(x="4706.3" y="20.5" z="6055.7" a="0")_
   * In the middle of the map on the rails halfway between Sunset Cross and Westbrook
   * Made from scratch - set to look abandoned while still on course
-  * Can be used in future locations for a long straight section rails
+  * Can be used in future locations for a long straight section of rails
   * Contains a mix of Standard, Industrial, and Military loot
   * This is long train and the zombies only spanw near the west end, so you may want to spawn your own zombie area at the rear or middle